Neilstid/theme-academic-cv/content/authors/admin/_index.md

     date_start: 2023-01-01
     date_end: '' # 2025-12-31
     summary: |
+      Phd in Computer Science / Signal Processing
-      The thesis goal is to edit signs of aging of real image with Generative Adversarial Networks
+      The thesis goal is to edit signs of aging of real image with Generative Adversarial Networks in a disentangled manner

     button:
       text: 'Read Thesis'